gustavobastian/ServerNurse/README.md

 DELETE method:
 * "localhost:8000/api/user/:id": used for removing a user information from the database.

+### Pacient Management
+GET methods:
+* "localhost:8000/api/pacient/": returns all the pacients registered in the system in JSON format.
+* "localhost:8000/api/pacient/:id": returns the user's information registered in the system in JSON format.
+Example:
+`[{"pacientId":1,"firstName":"Pedro","lastName":"Pasculli","bedId":1,"notesTableId":1,"userTableId":1}]`

+POST methods:
+* "localhost:8000/api/pacient/": used for adding a new pacient to the system, needs the pacient information in the body of the message.
+Body example:
+ [{"pacientId":2,
+  "firstname":"peter",
+  "lastname":"Frant",
+  "bedId":"3",
+  "notesTableId":"1",
+  "userTableId":"1"}]
+PUT methods:
+* "localhost:8000/api/pacient/:id": used for editing a pacient information: needs information passed by the body parameter in JSON format.
+Example:
+ [{"firstname":"peter",
+  "lastname":"Frant",
+  "bedId":"3",
+  "notesTableId":"1",
+  "userTableId":"1"}]

+DELETE method:
+* "localhost:8000/api/pacient/:id": used for removing a user information from the database.

 based in https://github.com/gotoiot/app-fullstack-base
 by Agustin Bassi https://github.com/agustinBassi ,Ernesto Gigliotti https://github.com/ernesto-g and Brian Ducca https://github.com/brianducca